veggiemonk/awesome-docker/README.md

 * [wagl](https://github.com/ahmetalpbalkan/wagl/): Service discovery for docker swarm using DNS

 ## Metadata

+* [label-schema.org][labelschema] - a convention and shared namespace for Docker labels.
 * [MicroBadger][microbadger] - add metadata to Docker images using labels.

 # Slides